1214 81st Street South, Birmingham, AL 35206. 205.833-8264.

 STILL HAVE A QUESTION?

-We encourage all visitors to stay on the trails and keep clear of cliff edges.
+Please stay on the trail and keep clear of cliff edges.
 Some unusual terrain may be encountered on the mountain and old mining sites are inherently dangerous.
-Please respect others on the trails, and do not bring any sort of wheeled vehicle onto the mountain.
+Please respect others on the trail, and do not bring any sort of wheeled vehicle onto the mountain.
 Also, we ask that you respect our limited staff resources and leave our trails as clean as you found them, if not cleaner.
 Please respect and be kind to Ruffner wildlife and it will return the favor.
 Leave flowers for others to enjoy, and for your next visit!

 Ruffner Mountain was mined for iron ore from the late 19th century through the 1950’s.
 In 1896, a local newspaper reported that its mines produced over 200 tons of raw ore per day for processing at nearby Sloss Furnaces.
-You may see many remnants of Birmingham’s industrial past while out on our trails.
+You may see many remnants of Birmingham’s industrial past while on the trail.
 Refer to the Trail Map for the locations of historic Mining Sites.
 Please help us to preserve this history by leaving these relics just as you found them.